isaacsquires/iomd-gp-map/README.md

 > The mapping functions are situated in [mapping.py](/mapping.py)
 > The data is situated in [/data](/data/)

+> Development is done on the development branch, and this is merged with the master when doing a deployment to Heroku.

 # Running it locally

 ## Python